PURPOSE OF THIS POLICY

 - Documenting the reason why a required post-accident alcohol and/or controlled substances test was not promptly administered to a driver

-- Making certain that a driver has met all return-to-work requirements and stipulations after engaging in conduct prohibited in C. above
+- Making certain that a driver has met all return-to-work requirements and stipulations after engaging in prohibited conduct

-- Refusing to allow a driver to perform any safety-sensitive functions after engaging in conduct prohibited in above until the driver has met all return-to-work requirements and
+- Refusing to allow a driver to perform any safety-sensitive functions after engaging in prohibited conduct until the driver has met all return-to-work requirements and

 - Not misusing the supervisory responsibility.